aws-samples/amazon-sagemaker-immersion-day-for-research/10. Generative_AI/2. Medical_Fine_Tune/Readme.md

 In this sample, we will use MeQSum Dataset[1] for demonstrating the task.
 The dataset is for summarizing consumer health questions.

-Please download the dataset from its github repository (https://github.com/abachaa/MeQSum) before starting.

 ## Text Summerization for healthcare using Large Language Model (LLM)
 In this sample, we will show how you can fine-tune LLM using healthcare data to summarize it.
 There are two parts for this section.